TCascais/TeamLeader/README.md

 This is the result for the discounts assignment created by Teamleader. </br>
 The code is commented, for more details I suggest looking at the code. <br><br>

-For a quick view on the classes, see classdiagram.pdf. </br>
+For a quick view on the classes, see classdiagram.jpeg </br>

 ## Folder Structure
 The assignment consists of the following folder structure: </br></br>